jimthematrix/blockchain-features/README.md

 * `CORE_PEER_ADDRESS=10.0.2.15:30303 ./peer chaincode invoke -n '<unique ID returned in the command result above>' -c '{"Function":"invoke", "Args": ["a","b","10"]}'`

 ### WebSphere MQ Support
+Follow the procedure below to build and run the WebSphere MQ support with Hyperledger events.

+#### Install Build and Runtime Pre-requisites
-This library requires WebSphere MQ client libraries for C to build and execute.
+This support requires WebSphere MQ client libraries for C to build and execute.

 * Install the MQ Client on the same system where the Hyperledger code resides.
   * Go to link [http://www-01.ibm.com/support/docview.wss?uid=swg24037500](http://www-01.ibm.com/support/docview.wss?uid=swg24037500)